dereknahman/plant-search/README.md

 # plant-search

 Welcome to my side-project!
-It's a plant search engine built using React.
+It's a plant search engine built using React and the wonderful [Trefle API](https://trefle.io/).

 Clone the repo and run the project locally by running the following commands in your terminal: